Calvin-LL/AutoLinkText/README.md

 #### Match Dependent Styling

-Use `matchStyleProvider` to provide a `SpanStyle` based on the matched text.
+Use `styleProvider` to provide a `SpanStyle` based on the matched text.

 ```kotlin
 AutoLinkText(